cerebral-legacy/cerebral-website/app/markdown/doc_computed.md

 ```

 ### Using computed with classes
 If you are using the mutable model package and classes you can define the computed with those classes to conditionally extract relational state.
-For example if you let all entities have a client side id (uid) to handle optimistic updates, you could write a class something like this to extract the posts of that user wherever you need them:
+For example if you let all entities have a client side id to handle optimistic updates, you could write a class something like this to extract the posts of that user wherever you need them:

 ```javascript
 import {Computed} from 'cerebral'